 As the colder months start approaching, there are several adjustments we all begin making in anticipation of the snow, ice, and longer nights.
-One of the biggest changes we undergo are our driving habits — and for good reason.
-Winter road conditions cause multiple accidents each year, and it can be particularly scary for new, young drivers.
+One of the biggest changes we undergo are our driving habits — and for a good reason.
+Winter road conditions cause multiple accidents each year, and it can be terrifying for new, young drivers.

 As parents, it’s imperative that we encourage our teens to practise safe winter driving habits.
 Of course, that’s often easier said than done, but much like most things with teens, it never hurts to pass on all your wisdom and knowledge as a seasoned driver yourself.
 Show them national, state, and local statistics.
-If you’re in Brooklyn, for example, point out that NY personal injury lawyers state that almost 1300 accidents that resulted in an injury or a fatality in 2018 alone.
-Giving them local information on where they are driving can seem like too much but it’s better to be safe than sorry.
+For example, if you’re in Brooklyn, point out that NY personal injury lawyers state that almost 1300 accidents resulted in an injury or a fatality in 2018 alone.
+Giving them local information on where they are driving can seem like too much, but it’s better to be safe than sorry.

 Here are some ideas to get you started with teaching your child about safe driving this winter: